Jorge López cut by Mets, a day after the reliever threw his glove into the stands following ejection

-NEW YORK (AP) — Jorge López was cut by the struggling New York Mets on Thursday, a day after the reliever threw his glove into the stands following his ejection at Citi Field.
+NEW YORK (AP) — Jorge López was cut by the struggling New York Mets one day after the reliever threw his glove into the stands following his ejection, a move made to send a message to the rest of the team that petulant behavior will not be tolerated.

+“We have standards here," Mets manager Carlos Mendoza said before Thursday's series opener against Arizona.
+“When you’re not playing well, guys will show emotions.
+There’s frustrations, but there’s a fine line and yesterday went over that line.”

+Mendoza would not specify whether the decision was made over López's behavior or the behavior coupled with the pitcher's postgame interview.
+López said: “I don’t regret it.
+I think I’ve been looking (like) the worst teammate probably in the whole ...
+MLB” interjecting a profanity.

 New York also recalled left-handed pitcher Danny Young from Triple-A Syracuse before a series opener against NL champion Arizona.
 The Mets have seven days to trade or release López, or to assign him outright to the minors if he goes unclaimed.